Baking Belonging: Apple Turnovers, Volunteering, and Rebuilding My Village

 1 sheet puff pastry (thawed)

-2 medium apples (1 Granny Smith and 1 Honeycrisp)
+2 medium apples (1 Granny Smith, 1 Honeycrisp)

 2 tbsp unsalted butter